TH (gene)

 The TH gene codes for the enzyme tyrosine hydroxylase.

 Gene product

 Tyrosine hydroxylase is the rate limiting enzyme responsible for the transformation of L-Tyrosine to L-3,4-dihydroxyphenylalanine (L-DOPA), a catecholamine precursor.
 Catecholamines, dopamine, epinephrine, and norepinephrine, signal different stressors so the body can activate pathways to return towards homeostasis.
 In response to fetal hypoxia, catecholamines can maintain glucose levels, but also naturally increases during gestation.
-Catecholamine secretions typically follows sympathetic nervous stimulation in adults, but in a fetus, this system for secretion is not yet developed or understood.
-However, there is some plasticity observed as when adults lose nerve function, they revert to this non-neurogenic catecholamine release system.